Len4m/len4m.github.io/src/pages/about.md

   <img src="/assets/pc1512.png" class="sm:w-1/2 mx-auto" alt="Amstrad PC1512">
 </div>

 I have my own company, which I will not disclose on this blog.
 I value anonymity and do not want to expose my company or clients to any mischievous black hat hackers.
-If you need my services, you can find me on Discord.
+If you need my services, you can find me on Discord or send me e-mail.